Fact or Fiction? The Truth about 529 Plans

 - You can only use 529 plans to pay for tuition.

 False.
-You can use your 529 account assets for many higher education expenses, including tuition, fees, books, supplies, and full-time room and board costs.
+You can use your 529 account assets for many higher education expenses, including tuition, fees, books, supplies, and full-time food and housing costs.

 - A 529 plan can only be used at schools in your home state.